 Determination to prove Stan right was an inciting power that sparked the drive to elaborate on on Ammon’s story during an extended recuperation, part of which was shared in an Emmy winning segment.

 There was so much to say and presumably little time to say it as a swell of gratitude built up.
-So, I brought the snapshot of Stan and I, in the far-fetched hope that he might remember me after years and thousands of fans.
+So, I brought a photo of Stan and I taken by my mentor, Paul, in the far-fetched hope that Stan might remember me after years and thousands of fans.
 The cover art of Ammon was also with me to give him.

-On the theme of preparation, unlike the first time, in this instance I was prepared with a ticket to a Stan Lee signing, while trying to think of how to best succinctly express my gratitude to Stan.
+On the theme of preparation, unlike the first time, in this instance, this time I was prepared with a ticket to a Stan Lee signing, while trying to think of how to best succinctly express my gratitude to Stan.